InMindVR-Dev/VRMaze_SimpleProject/README.md

 # VRMaze_SimpleProject
-Project that enables Unity MonoBehaviour interaction with InMind-VR framework
+Project that enables Unity MonoBehaviour handling with InMind-VR framework interaction system

 This Visual Studio project only requires HumanVirtualMaze_Core.dll and UnityEngine.dll to compile.
 These dll is available and up to date inside VRMaze software installation folder.